Essayist, critic, memoirist

 Monsters: A Fan’s Dilemma

-A New York Times Notable Book and a national bestseller.
+A New York Times Notable book and a national bestseller.
 Named a best book of 2023 by The New Yorker, The Washington Post, Fresh Air, Elle, Esquire, Kirkus, Electric Lit, Apple Books, Audible, The Sunday Times, Vulture, Oprah Daily, San Francisco Chronicle, Minneapolis Star-Tribune, Publishers Weekly, and Chicago Tribune.
 Winner of The Isherwood Prize for Autobiographical Prose.

 "Excellent ...
 A work of deep thought and self-scrutiny that honors the impossibility of the book’s mission."